 - Add some potassium hydroxide solution

-- Add two drops of copper sulfate solution
+- Add two drops of copper sulphate solution

 - Shake the tube gently

-- An appearance of a purple color proves that protein is present.
+- An appearance of a purple colour proves that protein is present.

 - 1g of carbohydrates gives 17.1 kJ of energy